dawaltconley/portfolio/src/content/projects/birdog.md

   - node
 ---

-A simple CLI using the ProPublica database to track the voting records of members of the US Congress.
+A CLI for tracking the voting records of US members of Congress.
+Uses the ProPublica Congress API.

 Other: